Texas Senate, District 12

-District 12 of the Texas Senate is a senatorial district that currently serves portions of Denton and Tarrant counties in the U.S. state of Texas.
+District 12 of the Texas Senate is a senatorial district that currently serves all of Wise County, and portions of Dallas, Denton and Tarrant counties in the U.S. state of Texas.

-The current Senator from District 12 is Tan Parker.
+The current senator from District 12 is Tan Parker.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 12 has a population of 818,893 with 588,816 that is at voting age from the 2010 census.